-During the autumn and spring terms, Remove are taught football, rugby, badminton and basketball.
+During the autumn and spring terms, Remove are taught football, rugby and badminton.
 During the summer term, they enjoy cricket and athletics.

 Extra-curricular activities take place after school, for those enthusiastic pupils who wish to improve their skills and game play.